daniel-frak/keycloak-user-migration/README.md

 ## Launching and configuring the example

 You can launch the demo Keycloak service and an example legacy service using Docker Compose.
-You can learn more about the legacy app in its [README.md](docker/legacy-system-example/README.md) file.
+You can learn more about the example legacy app in its [README.md](docker/legacy-system-example/README.md) file.

+The following example uses the default `master` realm but the demo will also work with custom realms.

+### Configuration

 1. Navigate to `./docker`
 2. Execute `docker-compose up`